noir-lang/noir/docs/docs/noir/concepts/data_types/index.md

 ### BigInt

-You can achieve BigInt functionality using the [Noir BigInt](https://github.com/shuklaayush/noir-bigint) library.
+To fully utilize BigInt functionality in your Noir projects, consult the [Noir Standard Library BigInt documentation](../standard_library/bigint).
+This includes a comprehensive guide and examples for using native bigint abstractions, as outlined in the [source code](https://github.com/noir-lang/noir/blob/master/noir_stdlib/src/bigint.nr).